Wei-J-Huang/dlcheck/CONTRIBUTING.md

 # Prettier & ESLint VS Code Intergration:
 To utilize Prettier and ESLint for this project, simply install the Prettier & ESLint extensions in VS Code and use the pre-configured files included in the project.

+# Information about tests:
+This project uses Jest test code functionalities, to run the existing tests, run the command ```npm run test```, to check the code coverage of the tests, run the command ```npm run coverage```.
+Consider to run the tests locally before trying to send in the updates.
+If you are adding new functionalities, please try to write some test to cover different cases.